 Mayim Bialik often gives a range of diverse parenting advice on her blog that you could either take or leave.
 Either way, you always end up learning something new.
-This time, the Big Bang Theory star is sharing her tips on helping a child through their sickness without the use of medicine.
+This time, the Big Bang Theory actress is sharing her tips on helping a child through their sickness without the use of medicine.

 Please note: Bialik makes it clear that she’s a PhD, not an MD.
 Everything she discusses below is not a medical suggestion to be adopted without discussing with your pediatrician to ensure they are appropriate for your family.